baronsengir007/Ai-Assistent-Nylas/week-4/rag-introduction/README.md

 ```

 This structure ensures the LLM understands its role, has access to relevant information, and knows exactly what question to answer.

-## Best Practices for RAG Implementation

-### Document Preparation
-- **Chunk Size**: Aim for 500-1000 tokens per chunk to balance context and specificity
-- **Overlap**: Use 10-20% overlap between chunks to avoid losing information at boundaries
-- **Metadata**: Include rich metadata (source, date, author, tags) to enable filtering
-- **Quality Control**: Remove or clean low-quality content before ingestion

-### Retrieval Optimization
-- **Multiple Retrievers**: Combine semantic and keyword search for better coverage
-- **Query Expansion**: Use techniques like query rewriting or expansion to improve recall
-- **Reranking**: Implement a second-stage ranking model for better precision
-- **Filtering**: Use metadata filters to narrow results to relevant subsets

-### Generation Quality
-- **Clear Instructions**: Provide specific, detailed instructions in your system prompts
-- **Source Attribution**: Include source information in retrieved context
-- **Confidence Indicators**: Train the LLM to express uncertainty when appropriate
-- **Output Validation**: Implement checks for response quality and relevance